nhochdrei/angular-swipe-list/README.md

 `matIcon`: If you use material icons just write the name of the icon down here

+`matIconStyling`: This field can be used to further style the material icon, use full wrote out css statements like this: `color: rgb(120, 180, 120); font-size: 36px;`

 `customIcon`: Use this if you want to use a none material design icon

 >You should be able to use the material icons if you use `ng add @angular/material`.
-Otherwise look at [Material Icons](https://material.io/resources/icons/?style=baseline)
+Otherwise look at [Material Icons](http://google.github.io/material-design-icons/)